DENIOS INC

 Eye and face protection

-Eye and face protection must be worn where there is potential for injury to the eyes or face.
+Eye and face protection must be worn where there is potential for eye or face injury.
 [1910.266(d)(1)(vii)]

 The protective equipment must comply with ANSI standards [1910.133(b)] (Subpart I, ANSI Z87.1-1989 if purchased after July 5, 1994, or ANSI Z87.1-1968 if purchased before July 5, 1994).